Corona Virus Update

 COVID 19 Guidance For Farmers And Tree Growers

 CDC Recommendations on Face Masks and Coronavirus Prevention

 NCDHHS COVID-19 Guía para trabajadores agrícolas migrantes, sus empleadores y proveedores de vivienda

-Avery County Courthouse services are now by appointment only This includes:
+I Avery County Courthouse services are now open, for questions please call:

 Clerk of Court (828) 737-6700

 Inspections Department (828) 733-8204

 Juvenile Services (828) 733-9524

 Avery County DSS will be closed to the public, however, applications are available in the Main Hallway for programs.